-Currently, the rail rolling stock procurement prohibition provisions do not apply to existing contracts (i.e., those agencies that formed a contract for rail rolling stock with a restricted manufacturer prior to December 20, 2019, § 5323(u)(5)).
+Under current law, the rail rolling stock procurement prohibition provisions do not apply to four public transportation agencies that formed a contract for rail rolling stock with a restricted manufacturer prior to December 20, 2019: the Chicago Transit Authority, the Los Angeles County Metropolitan Transportation Authority, the Massachusetts Bay Transportation Authority, and the Southeastern Pennsylvania Transportation Authority.
 H.R.
-3317 would eliminate this exception.
+3317 would eliminate the exemption for these four public transit agencies.